Frequently Asked Questions

 In regard to the three factors above:

-• Similarity of wage rates refers to how employees are paid in relation to others in the same and similar position.
+• Similarity of wage rates refers to how employees are paid in relation to others in the same and similar positions.

 • Similarity of opportunities refers to “training, transfers, promotions, pay, mobility, and other career enhancement opportunities offered” by an organization.

-Creating a job group structure is more ART than science.
+Creating a job group structure is as much art as it is science.
 There is no specific way that OFCCP requires organizations to place positions into job groups other than to consider the three factors above.
 It is often the case that one of these factors may not be in alignment with the others, leaving employers to use their best judgment.

-A temporary agency or executive search firm may be used to find candidates for a federal contractor or subcontractor.
-The federal contractor or subcontractor must have access to records concerning outreach efforts made by a third party and records concerning how candidates are evaluated.
-More importantly, the federal contractor or subcontractor be able to access records on all candidates who were viable candidates for an open position, regardless of whether they were directly submitted to the federal contractor or subcontractor.
+When using a temporary agency or executive search firm to find candidates, the federal contractor or subcontractor must have access to records concerning outreach efforts made by a third party and records concerning how candidates are evaluated.
+More importantly, the contractor must be able to access records on all candidates who were viable candidates for an open position, regardless of whether they were directly submitted to the federal contractor or subcontractor.

-A temporary agency or executive search firm may also be used to evaluate candidates.
-In this case, the third party “stands in” for the federal contractor or subcontractor.
-Any recordkeeping requirements that would apply to the federal contractor or subcontractor would apply to the third party.
+When using a temporary agency or executive search firm to evaluate candidates, the third party “stands in” for the federal contractor or subcontractor.
+Any recordkeeping requirements that would apply to the federal contractor or subcontractor would apply to the third party, temporary agency or executive search firm.

 Recordkeeping rules are different when a federal contractor or subcontractor uses a third party to provide temporary workers who remain on the payroll of the third party.
 In this situation, recordkeeping obligations typically begin to apply when a federal contractor or subcontractor considers temporary workers for conversion to its regular workforce.

 A best practice is to have a contract with temporary agencies and executive search firms that makes the recordkeeping requirements of the federal contractor or subcontractor clear.
-OFCCP will expect that federal contractors and subcontractors can always produce required records.
+OFCCP expects that contractors can always produce required records.
 Thus, third parties should be required by contract to collect and retain records on behalf of the federal contractor or subcontractor.

 Employee Information

 Many organizations choose to exclude interns from affirmative action plans because of their tenuous connection to the organization.
-If interns are included in EEO-1 reports and are paid through the employer’s traditional payroll system, federal contractors and subcontractors should consider including interns in statistical reporting.
-When interns are included in affirmative action plans, one option would be to place interns in their own job groups so that they do not affect analyses for regular, on-going employees.
+If interns are included in EEO-1 reports, are paid through the employer’s traditional payroll system, or are a large recruiting pool for permanent/entry-level positions, federal contractors and subcontractors should consider including interns in statistical reporting.
+When interns are included in affirmative action plans, one option would be to place interns in their own job groups so that they do not affect analyses for regular, ongoing employees.

-In regard to temporary employees, employers should distinguish between temporary employees who are on an employer’s direct payroll and temporary employees who are paid through an agency.
+Regarding temporary employees, employers should distinguish between temporary employees who are on an employer’s direct payroll and temporary employees who are paid through an agency.
 Temporary employees who are paid through an agency should typically NOT be included in the employer’s affirmative action plan.
-These workers are the employee of another organization.
+These workers are employees of another organization.
 Note that federal contractors and subcontractors may have some co-employment responsibilities for temporary workers who are not on their payrolls.
 There may also be some reporting requirements if temporary workers are converted from agency status to an employer’s payroll.

 • Solicit information as early as possible in the application process